Homemade Tortillas

 Once you have peeled it from one side, place the tortilla on your other hand and peel the rest of the plastic bag.

-Place the tortilla carefully on the ungreased skillet.
-The edge will begin to dry out.
-Turn over and continue to cook for about 40-45 seconds until brown patches form.
-This time will vary depending of how thick is your tortilla and the temperature of your griddle.
-Once the edges of the tortilla look cooked, (20 seconds) flip the tortilla and cook for another 20 seconds.
+tortilla and the temperature of your griddle.
+Once the edges of the tortilla look cooked, (20 seconds) flip the tortilla and cook

 If you are making quesadillas, this is when you would add your cheese.
 We make ours with queso Oaxaca.
 We bring the cheese from Mexico, portioned it into small pieces and freeze it.
 The brand I see at most stores is this one: Oaxaca cheese.
 You can also use any melting cheese: Monterrey Jack, Mozzarella, Quesadilla cheese blend, etc. I like to pair the quesadillas with avocado tomatillo salsa.

-Enjoy and please let me know if you make this recipe!
+Enjoy and please let me know if

 Comments